San Antonio, TX Sept 12 - 16, 2017

-Dr. Temte is a graduate of the University of Wisconsin (UW) Medical School (now the UW School of Medicine and Public Health), Madison.
-He completed his family medicine residency at UW’s Madison Family Medicine Residency Program, where he stayed on as a faculty member, teaching family medicine residents and practicing full-spectrum primary care medicine in an underserved and highly diverse community at Wingra Family Medical Center in Madison.
-Before being named as the ACIP chair in 2012, Dr. Temte served as the American Academy of Family Physicians (AAFP) liaison to the ACIP from 2004 to 2008.
-He served a four-year term as a voting member of the ACIP from 2008 to 2011 and was recently reappointed for an additional four-year term.
-He will serve as ACIP chair through June 2015.
-During his tenure at the ACIP, Dr. Temte has chaired working groups on measles, mumps, rubella, and varicella vaccine (MMRV) safety; evidence-based recommendations; and the measles, mumps, and rubella (MMR) vaccine.
+Dr. Temte is a graduate of the University of Wisconsin (UW) Medical School (now the UW School of Medicine and Public Health) in Madison.
+He completed his family medicine residency at UW’s Family Medicine Residency Program in Madison.
+Dr. Temte stayed at UW as a faculty member, teaching family medicine residents and practicing full-spectrum primary care medicine in an underserved and highly diverse community at Wingra Family Medical Center in Madison.
+He was the American Academy of Family Physicians’ liaison to the Advisory Committee on Immunization Practices (ACIP) from 2004 to 2008.
+He then served a four-year term as a voting member of the ACIP from 2008 to 2012, followed by serving as ACIP chair until June 2015.
+During his tenure with the ACIP, Dr. Temte chaired working groups on measles, mumps, rubella, and varicella vaccine safety; evidence-based recommendations; and the measles, mumps, and rubella vaccine.
+He has expertise and long-term experience at the interface between infectious disease and primary care.
 He is the principal investigator of the Wisconsin Influenza Incidence Surveillance Project, the Oregon Child Absenteeism due to Respiratory Disease Study (ORCHARDS), and the Real-Time Surveillance of Influenza in Ambulatory Primary Care Settings.

 Share this page

 This page will be removed from your Favorites Links.
 Are you sure?